siddp95/siddp95.github.io/README.md

 * Python libraries: pandas, numpy, seaborn, matplotlib

 ## [Project 3: Blackjack Simulation](https://github.com/siddp95/Projects/tree/main/Blackjack%20Simulation)
-* Built a Monte Carlo simulation to test the profitability of different Blackjack strategies by simulating 10,000 hands for every variation
+* Built a Monte Carlo simulation to test the profitability of different Blackjack strategies by simulating 10,000 hands for every variation and analyzing the outputs
-* Concluded the number of decks at a table has no significant effect on profit and that 16 is the most optimal stay value, although all strategies lead to negative profit when simulated 10,000 times
+* Concluded the number of decks at a Blackjack table has no significant effect on profit and that 16 is the most optimal stay value, although all strategies lead to negative profit when simulated 10,000 times
 * Debunked the effectiveness of the Martingale betting strategy over a long run, since Vegas imposes strict upper and lower table limits
 * Python libraries: scipy, pandas, matplotlib, numpy